NazaNEYn/Learning-javascript/README.md

 And since we alredy have a property named `firstName`, javascript will output the `firstName` property, which is `Naz`.<br>
 And the same thing with the second output happend:<br>
 `last + Name = latsName = Ashrafi`

+This is *not* gonna work with the dot notation.